 Liquidity is a significant feature on the market and is key to achieving a healthy business.
 It is a trade-off between the value at which an asset can be sold and how quickly it can be sold.
 With liquidity in effect, assets can be sold quickly, and therefore, buy and sell orders will be quickly concluded.
 This goes a long way in ensuring that assets are in constant circulation for traders to execute quick transactions.
 So, short selling makes this a reality and eliminates cases of liquid markets.
 When assets are short sold, they are made available to the buyers to buy, and this is how the liquidity of the security is boosted.

-Some securities on the exchanges are usually so expensive for some stockholders, especially, those with small accounts.
+Some securities on the exchanges are usually so expensive for some stockholders, especially those with small accounts.
 As a result, they may never trade that particular security due to financial limitations.
-However, with short selling, those venture capitalists can comfortably trade with a security without necessarily owning it.
+However, with short selling, those venture capitalists can comfortably trade with security without necessarily owning it.
 This provides them with more opportunities for making some reasonable profits while trading with bigger and better assets.
 Without short selling, some stocks would remain imaginative to some traders, denying them an opportunity to grow their accounts.